 The gates are open 24 hours a day but are patrolled by forest park rangers.
 Part of the strict reserve crosses into Belarus.
 If you would like to explore the Belarusian side of the strict reserve, advanced paperwork and visas must be completed.
 Depending on your nationality, this may take you several months in advance.
 Once again, there is a private guided option: Bialowieza and Belarus 2-day Private Tour from Warsaw.

 The Bialowieza Forest covers a total area of about 550 square miles (about 1400 square kilometers).
-Within the forest are the town of Bialowieza, the reserve, the National Park (strict reserve), various trails (detailed below), accommodations, and restaurants.
+Within the forest is the town of Bialowieza, the reserve, the National Park (strict reserve), various trails (detailed below), accommodations, and restaurants.
 In June 2014, it became an official UNESCO World Heritage Site.

 Bialowieza Bison Show Reserve

 The Bialowieza Bison Show Reserve is a small, zoo-like reserve within the Bialowieza Forest where guests can come to see local wildlife up close, such as bison, boar, wolves, deer, and some wild cats.
 Visitors explore paths and there are no bikes allowed inside.
 Please note, for English-speaking visitors, there is no “show” so the name is confusing.